 The Benefits of Multicomponent Physical Activity

-Minimize Health Challenges: Physical activity can minimize symptoms of health struggles and even prevent them all together.
-Research shows seniors with health challenges who perform multicomponent physical activity at least three times a week for 30 minutes over three to five months increase functional ability.
+Minimize Health Challenges: Physical activity can minimize symptoms of health struggles and even prevent them altogether.
+Research shows seniors with health challenges who perform multi-component physical activity at least three times a week for 30 minutes over three to five months increase functional ability.